 Worldview: Why Start Here?

-Charles Kraft (1987) defines worldview as, “the central systemization of the conceptions of reality to which the members of the culture assent (largely unconsciously) and from which stems their value systems.
+Kraft (1987) defines worldview as, “the central systemization of the conceptions of reality to which the members of the culture assent (largely unconsciously) and from which stems their value systems.
 The worldview lies at the very heart of culture, touching, interacting with, and strongly influencing every other aspect of the culture” (p.
 53).
 It is a people’s basic model of reality, the cultural structure that both organizes ideological concepts or patterns and governs the application of those concepts in behavior.
 It informs a person’s understanding of the cosmos, and how he or she is to live as a part of it.

 Worldview has five basic functions: